 But there are just a few things that are required to put on an elopement.
-These things are the two of you, and your vows.
+These things are the two of you, your wedding vows, and a signed marriage license (a maybe a few witnesses, and officiant depending on the marriage laws of the state you’re getting married in).
 Pretty simple, right?
 We like to keep things easy peezy around here.
 But of course, yes, 100 times yes, we will help you with whatever you need.
 Literally, there is no task that is out of our scope when it comes to helping you plan your day.
 Why?
 Because we also eloped, and we know how incredibly special it is to have a day you can look back on and be super proud of, and be super happy about.
 We’re talking no ragrets.
 Not even one letter.

 Is an elopement legal?
 And are they legally binding?

 Yes!
 Just because there isn’t a room full of guests to witness two people saying their vows to one another doesn’t mean the marriage isn’t real.
 Couples who decide to elope don’t have marriages that are “less than”.
 Actually, quite the opposite could be argued!
 We won’t get into that though. 😉

 Abso-freakin-lutely, an elopement is a real wedding.
 Do two people sign a marriage license?
 Yes.
 Is that marriage license a legally binding agreement?
 Yes.
 Then elopements are real weddings, and if anyone else tells you otherwise, send them my way because I have 100+ wedding galleries to show them of real weddings that were elopements. 😊